straz/artificialtrust/_articles/ethical.md

 The most compelling quality of Asimov’s laws was that their implementation was robust.
-We all understand (a) they were a work of fiction and (b) Asimov showed &mdash; repeatedly, in nearly every story &mdash; how the laws could be pushed to the point of breaking.
+We all understand (a) they were a work of fiction, first appearing in 1942, and (b) Asimov showed &mdash;
+repeatedly, in nearly every story &mdash; how the laws could be pushed to the point of breaking.
 Still, there's something interesting about how well they hold up overall.

 Can we find a resilient architecture to implement our ethical ideals in real life AIs?
 And even if we make a few ethical AIs today, how